Catch & Release Is For Wild Life, Not Criminals

 Understanding Entitlement To Bail

 Bail is a privilege that may be extended to an accused as the accused awaits trial.
-The basis in law for bail is that the accused has not yet been found guilty of any crime, and therefore, should not be required to sacrifice his/her freedom.
+The basis in law for bail is that the accused has not yet been found guilty of any crime.
+Therefore an accused should not be required to sacrifice his/her freedom absent substantial proof of a crime.

 In BC an accused is entitled to bail under a three part test.
 For bail to be denied, Crown must show why the detention of the accused in necessary: